thedaviddias/Front-End-Performance-Checklist/README.md

 - [ ] **Embedded or inline CSS:** ![high]
 Avoid using embed or inline CSS inside your `<body>` *(Not valid for HTTP/2)*

     *Why:*
     > One of the first reason it's because it's a good practice to **separate content from design**.
 It also helps you have a more maintainable code and keep your site accessible.
-But regarding performance, it's simply because it decreases the file-size of your HTML pages and the load time.
+But regarding performance, it's simply because it decreases the file size of your HTML pages and the load time.

     *How:*
     > Always use external stylesheets or embed CSS in your `<head>` (and follow the others CSS performance rules)